docksal/katacoda-tutorials/docksal-101/step1.md

 `mkdir ~/projects`{{execute}}

-Open the "Web server" tab.
+Open the "vhost-proxy" tab.
 You should see the following image there for now:

 ![vhost-proxy](http://i.imgur.com/nt9ZFBt.jpg)